elunna/nerfhack-changelog/README.md

 * titans are level 17 (K-Mod)
 * tigers are orange (Evil)
 * tigers can also jump
-* titanothere is now huge; strengthened claw attack from 2d8 to 8d8
+* titanothere is now huge; strengthened claw attack from 2d8 to 8d8; increased difficulty
 * trappers and lurkers above are mindless and speed 6
 * troll meat provides temporary intrinsic regeneration (xnh)
 * unique monsters cannot be tamed